 a member of the same Household of Employee, where for the purpose of this clause relating to Personal Leave.

-“Personal Leave” is leave taken because the Employee:
+“Personal Leave” is leave taken:

-is not fit for work because of a personal illness, or personal injury, affecting the Employee (“sick leave”); or
+because the Employee is not fit for work because of a personal illness, or personal injury, affecting the Employee (“sick leave”); or

-is responsible for the care or support of the person concerned who requires care or support because of a personal illness or injury affecting the member, or an unexpected emergency affecting the member (“carer’s leave”).
+to provide care or support to a member of the employee’s immediate family or household who requires care or support because of a personal illness or injury affecting the member, or an unexpected emergency affecting the member (“carer’s leave”).

 Entitlement